AerialTechnologies/mobile-test/README.md

 - The cmd flutter is not working: you flutter sdk path is not exported or is not the good one
 - Your app doesn't work well: clean your build cached with flutter clean
 - Something went wrong with your XCode or iOS simulator:
   - Your XCode or simulator is not up to date
-    - On XCode, check your signing team, it should be Aerial Technologies Inc.
+  - On XCode, check your provisioning profile, it should be `none`
-    - On XCode, check your signing bundle identifier, it should be ai.aerial.remotecare
+  - On XCode, check your signing bundle identifier, it should be `ai.aerial.rca`

 ## Let's start

 - You have one hour to finish the tasks below
 - Don't worry if everything is not complete at the end
 - Before starting we let you 10 minute with us to:
-    - Make a quick overview of the code
+  - Make an overview of the code
   - Ask any question you have in mind about the code or the exercice
 - After this first period of 10 minutes, we will let you work:
   - Google should be your best friend if you have question
-    - Feel free to indicate that your are block, we will help you
+  - Feel free to indicate your are blocked, we will help you

 Now the rules are defined, let's complete the tasks.

 ## Let's work